galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 ## Writing mathematical expressions

-Mathematical expressions can be written in LaTeX, and rendered with [MathJax](https://www.mathjax.org/).
+Mathematical expressions can be written in LaTeX, and are automtaically rendered with [MathJax](https://www.mathjax.org/).

 Surround your math expression with two `$` signs (like in LaTeX math blocks):